 NC House Map

 Every 10 years, North Carolina’s congressional and legislative voting districts are redrawn to account for population changes shown in the latest U.S. census.
 That’s called redistricting, and it’s happening this year.

 But when politicians abuse redistricting and manipulate our voting maps to unfairly cling to their power, that’s called gerrymandering.
-For decades, politicians have gerrymandered our voting maps in North Carolina – and they might gerrymander again this year, unless we stand up right now and stop them.
+For decades, politicians have gerrymandered our voting maps in North Carolina.

-As the North Carolina legislature draws new districts in the coming weeks, we must stand up, speak out and demand fair voting maps for all people, completely free from gerrymandering.
+As the North Carolina legislature draws new districts this year, we must stand up, speak out and demand fair voting maps for all people, completely free from gerrymandering.